 The gas analysis system is at Stop, the pump is switched off.
-If a serious error occurs, the gas analysis system will be automatically stopped.
-You can find more information on the errors in the error list (Chapter 6.2.1), You can find more information on Undo Stop in (Chapter 4.10.3).
+If a serious fault occurs, the gas analysis system will be automatically stopped.
+"System state not safe" is displayed in the status, and additionally above the fault list in the error window, as well as the cause "Pressure too high" or "Explosive atmosphere".
+You can find more information on the fault in the fault list (Chapter 6.2.1), You can find more information on Undo Stop in (Chapter 4.10.3).